Using a log burner or multi-fuel stove

 You can reduce the moisture content of freshly cut wood by drying it yourself, which is called seasoning.
 To do this, it’s best to store the wood in a dry place for at least a year, preferably two.
 To help you work out how dry your wood is, you can also buy a moisture meter – these cost around £20.

 For the best results, the wood should be left on a dry surface protected from rain.
 Leave the sides exposed to air and wind, as it will speed up the drying process.
-You can buy dedicated wood stores to help with this.
+You can buy to help with this - visit our guide on garden storage for more on these.

 Chopping the wood down to size before storing it will also help it to dry more quickly.
 Alternatively, you could buy ready-seasoned wood at a little extra cost - see more about fuel prices below.